Nationals vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has seven doubles, six home runs, eight walks and 14 RBI (44 total hits).
-He's also swiped nine bases.
+- Estrada has seven doubles, six home runs, eight walks and 14 RBI (45 total hits).
+He has swiped nine bases.

-- Estrada hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .421 with two home runs, three walks and four RBI.
+- Estrada will look for his seventh straight game with a hit in this contest.
+During his last 10 games he is batting .385 with two doubles, two home runs, three walks and seven RBI.

 Estrada Recent Games